bdaiinstitute/spatialmath-python/docs/source/intro.rst

 where each item is an object of the same class as that it was extracted from.
 Slice notation is also available, eg. ``R[0:-1:3]`` is a new SO3 instance containing every third element of ``R``.

-In particular it includes an iterator allowing comprehensions:
+In particular it supports iteration which allows looping and comprehensions:

 .. runblock:: pycon